 So, now the part you were looking for.
 Let’s see how to repair a windshield chip.

-There are two approaches that you can use for it.
-First, you can go to a mechanic and have the chip repaired by them or you can buy a windshield chip repair kit and fix the thing on your own.
+There are two approaches that you can use for this.
+First, you can go to a mechanic and have the chip repaired by them, or you can buy a windshield chip repair kit and fix the thing on your own.

 Here is the process for repairing a cracked windshield at home:

 - Assess the damage before you start.
 To be repairable, a windshield chip needs to be between 1 and 10 inches.
 Measure the chip on your car to know if it can be repaired.

 - Buy a windshield chip repair kit that is enough for the size of the chip you are dealing with.

 - Clean the windshield area where the chip is with rubbing alcohol to make sure that the area is clean of any contaminant that might affect the process.

 From this point on, you need to follow the instructions on the windshield chip repair kit you bought.
 Here’s a rough outline of how to fix a small chip in the windshield at home.

 - Use a sharp object to remove any loose pieces of glass from the chipped area.